 The Junior Archery Program follows the CanBow Archery Skills Awards Program as set out by the Federation of Canadian Archers (FCA).
 CanBow offers young archers an opportunity to improve their shooting skills and knowledge.

-For an Archer to earn a badge they must demonstrate certain archery proficiencies and knowledge and in addition must shoot two scores at or above the level required for each badge.
-Scores must be shot in the Saturday classes or on club night or at a registered shoot.
-If an Archer attains a score of their next level at a registered FITA (tournament) only one score will be required for them to earn that level of badge.
+For an archer to earn a badge they must demonstrate certain archery proficiencies and knowledge and, in addition, must shoot two scores at or above the level required for each badge.
+Scores must be shot in the Saturday classes, on club night or at a registered shoot.
+If an archer attains a score of their next level at a registered FITA (tournament) only one score will be required for them to earn that level of badge.

 The Program has four levels: